NERC-CEH/catalogue/README.markdown

 - Git
 - Docker
-- Make
+- Docker Compose

-Having installed these you can then build the catalogue code base by running `make`.
+Having installed these you can then build the catalogue code base by running `./gradlew`.

-To develop against the code base, you can run `make develop`.
+To develop against the code base, you can run `./gradlew composeUp`.
 This will construct an environment which compiles LESS stylesheets and responds to changes to the *templates*.

-`make test-data` will populate a repository of test-data.
-Re-running `make build` will create a catalogue which is powered by this repository.

 ### Access the catalogue search page
-`make develop` then visit [http://localhost:8080/documents](http://localhost:8080/documents)
+`./gradlew composeUp` then visit [http://localhost:8080/documents](http://localhost:8080/documents)

 ### Selenium Testing (Docker)